About my region – Sunshine Coast Queensland

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Sunshine Coast region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture, fisheries and forestry sectors in the Sunshine Coast region and the recent Queensland financial performance of the broadacre, dairy and vegetable industries.

-Agricultural land in the Sunshine Coast region occupies 1,087 square kilometres, or 35 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 888 square kilometres, or 29 per cent of the region.
-The most common land use by area is grazing native vegetation, which occupies 529 square kilometres or 17 per cent of the Sunshine Coast region.
+Agricultural land in the Sunshine Coast region occupies 1,100 square kilometres, or 36 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 880 square kilometres, or 29 per cent of the region.
+The most common land use by area is grazing native vegetation, which occupies 530 square kilometres or 17 per cent of the Sunshine Coast region (ABARES 2016).

-Retail trade was the largest employment sector with 20,000 people, followed by health care and social assistance with 19,200 people and construction with 19,100 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and professional, scientific and technical services.
-The agriculture, forestry and fishing sector employed 1,800 people, representing 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 28,600 people, followed by construction with 24,500 people, and accommodation and food services with 19,400 people.
+Other important employment sectors in the region were education and training; retail trade; and professional, scientific and technical services.
+The agriculture, forestry and fishing sector employed 2,300 people, representing 1 per cent of the region's workforce.

 Value of agricultural production

 The Sunshine Coast region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were poultry ($117 million), followed by turf ($13 million) and pineapples ($12 million).
-These commodities together contributed 60 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were poultry ($45 million), followed by strawberries ($40 million) and macadamias ($27 million).
+These commodities together contributed 55 per cent of the total value of agricultural production in the region.

 Number and type of farms